obruck/MDS_HE_IA/README.md

 Only visual features from MDS patients were included for these analyses except for diagnosis prediction where also MDS/MPN patients included.

 As visual features from the Xception network performed superiorly to VGG16, we used these features to analyze the natural embedding of MDS, MDS/MPN and control subjects in an unsupervised fashion.
 For this purpose, we used PCA and UMAP and clustered data with Phenograph and Kmeans clustering.
-Due to the non-parametric nature of visual data, we observed UMAP and Kmeans to perform more accurately than other combinations.
+Due to the non-parametric nature of visual data, we observed UMAP to perform more accurately.
+As tile-level and aggregated sample-level analyses differ both by matrix size and by purpose, we used Phenograph for tile-level feature inspection to increase granularity and k-means for sample-level analyses to to facilitate robust conclusions.

 This repository included scripts to
 1. preprocess image data (Python)